ModelEarth/community/challenge/rules.md

 - Detached frontends should have an index.html file in their root.
 - Detached frontends should work under any domain when hosted as a Github fork.
 - Static frontend may be hosted for free using GitHub
-- Free or very affordable options for hosting associated data <!--API's and Websockets (Over $20/month, Under $20/month, Free!)-->
+- If your entry is associated with additional data, provide free or very affordable options for hosting associated data <!--API's and Websockets (Over $20/month, Under $20/month, Free!)-->

-Employees of EPA, GDEcD and GDIT are not eligible for awards.

-**Judging Criteria**
+# Judging Criteria
 (relative weight of criteria in parentheses)

 - Conforms with Rules for Entry (20%)